Gas stoves leak climate-warming methane even when they're off

 Another argument for switching to electric is that the entire natural gas production and supply chain leaks climate-warming methane from start to finish.

 The gas utility industry sees the campaign against gas stoves as an existential threat.
-Utilities and their trade group, the American Gas Association, are trying to find cleaner replacements, such as so-called "renewable natural gas" from agriculture, and using hydrogen produced with renewable energy.
+Utilities and their trade group, the American Gas Association (AGA), are trying to find cleaner replacements, such as "renewable natural gas" from agriculture, and using hydrogen produced with renewable energy.

+The AGA says it has not had time to fully review the Stanford study.
+Still, the trade group says its members are working to reduce emissions across their networks by doing things like replacing older pipes that leak.
+"Natural gas distribution system emissions have declined 69% since 1990," says Karen Harbert, the AGA's president and CEO.

 Utilities also are getting laws passed to preserve their business.
-According to the Natural Resources Defense Council, 20 states now have laws on the books that prevent cities from banning gas hook-ups in new buildings.
-Such bans have become a trend, in places like Seattle, Berkeley and New York, as local governments try to meet their increasingly aggressive climate targets.
+According to the Natural Resources Defense Council, 20 states now have laws on the books that prevent cities from banning gas hookups in new buildings.
+Such bans have become a trend in places like Seattle, Berkeley, Calif., and New York City, as local governments try to meet their increasingly aggressive climate targets.

+One defender of natural gas utilities, Frank Maisano, with the energy law and lobbying firm Bracewell, said the methane leakage issue had not emerged in previous testing, which generally focused on indoor air quality.
+"Certainly, it is new to hear that emissions occur on stoves that are off.
+That requires further investigation," Maisano said.

 There's an easy way to limit methane leaks